 Picking Your Spot / Setting Up

-This is probably the most important part - getting your spot in the pit.
-As a newcomer it can be intimidating, and you don't want to step on anyone's toes.
+Another one of my tips For shooting New York Fashion Week, and this is probably the most important part – getting your spot in the pit.
+As a newcomer it can be intimidating, and you don’t want to step on anyone’s toes.
 Regardless of who they are/who they shoot for, the pit is first come first serve.
 Get there early to get a prime spot, and be prepared to sit and wait.
-You'll notice that photographers mark their spot with their camera bag, jacket, or something else in their spot/chair.
+You’ll notice that photographers mark their spot with their camera bag, jacket, or something else in their spot/chair.

 Don’t plan on much of a personal bubble.
 Other photographers will come in after you and will try to find the next best spot, which can include sitting on the floor in front of you or lined up directly behind, or above you on ladders and boxes.
 They’re there to do a job also, and it can be packed if it’s a popular show.
 If someone is in your bubble – be respectful towards other photographers in the pit.
 Who knows, you may need to ask a favor of them or even work together with them in the future.

 Arriving early will also allow you to have all your gear set up and test your settings before the show starts.
 Fashion shows move quickly once the models start coming out, and you don’t want to still be deciding on what settings to use when the models start walking.

 It kinda depends on the layout of the runway, but the standard prime positions are dead center at the end of the runway for strait runways, and on the first corner if it’s a U shaped runway.